hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

-it [#012.theme-3] weaves throughout our discussion of normal normalization. deconstructing argument arity in the same manner that we have done for other meta-associations is a good exercise for our critical method, and from this we will embark on meditations that comprise the following two "interplay" sections.
+it [#012.theme-3] weaves throughout our discussion of normal normalization. deconstructing argument arity in the same manner that we have done for other meta-associations is a good exercise for our critical method, and it is from this point that we embark on meditations that comprise the following two "interplay" sections.

 although [#same] and [#014] are more appropriate introductions to the concept, here we offer this axiom: